-Our data contain no evidence to suggest that PN9 already has a natural satellite.
-While the presence of a secondary can be difficult to detect with optical imaging, radar observations are particularly effective at identifying multiple systems (e.g. Brozović et al. (2011); Taylor et al. (2019a)).
-A preliminary analysis finds there are no consistent peaks in the continuous wave spectra, nor any visible satellites in delay-Doppler radar images.
-Any sufficiently bright secondary with a diameter above 19 m would be seen in individual images.
-The maximum photometric contribution from an undetected satellite would thus be on the order of $10^{-4}$ magnitudes.
+would thus be of the order of 10^{-4} mag.
 We note that as a secondary would most likely have formed from a previous breakup of the primary, its composition - and hence brightness - would be comparable to that of the primary.
-Moons of top-shaped asteroids typically have $\sim 1\%$ of the mass of their primary (Hyodo & Sugiura 2022).
-Assuming equal densities, in the case of PN9 this would correspond to a $\sim 370$ m moon.
+Moons of top-shaped asteroids typically have ~1 per cent of the mass of their primary (Hyodo & Sugiura 2022).
+Assuming equal densities, in the case of PN9 this would correspond to an ~370-m moon.
 A secondary of this size would be detectable in any of the radar imaging data.